 Run → Run Sub/UserForm

-5. Apply the Conditional Formatting to Give Number Format with No Decimal Places in Excel VBA
+5. Apply the Conditional Formatting to Give a Number Format with No Decimal Places in Excel VBA

 Now we will learn how to give a number format with no decimal places including color by applying the Conditional Formatting command in a simple VBA code.
-This method saves your time also.
+This method saves you time.
 Let’s follow the instructions below to get the number format with no decimal places including color by applying the Conditional Formatting command!

 Step 1: